DFE-Digital/login.dfe.infrastructure/README.md

 31. Add the crypto Private Key that used by interactions in the keyvault with the name `cryptoPublicKey`
 32. Add the crypto Private Key that used by interactions in the keyvault with the name `cryptoPrivateKey`
 33. Add the corona form redirect url in the keyvault with the name `coronaFormRedirectUrl`
+34. Add the client secret for help in the keyvault with the name `helpClientSecret`
+35. Add the assertions secret in the keyvault with the name `assertionsSecret`
+36. Add the afroms client secret in the keyvault with the name `afromsClientSecret`
+37. Add the afroms client id in the keyvault with the name `afromsClientId`
+38. Add the aforms setting in the keyvault with the name `aformsSetting`
+39. Add the asp setting in the keyvault with the name `aspSettings`
+40. Add the s2s setting in the keyvault with the name `s2sSettings`
+41. Add the collect setting in the keyvault with the name `collectSettings`

 ### Certificates
 ---